 I've seen at least one spoof though.

 Using visual HTML editors such a Microsoft Frontpage, or worse, exporting HTML from word processors, was common, but it wasn't something to be proud of, and the unreadable tag soup they created was shunned by professionals and amateurs who cared about maintainability alike.
 There does exist a Frontpage button, but who in their right mind would put in on their page?

 As a protest against visual editors, many people did use a button of their favorite editor.
 One odd example is relatively common “made with notepad” button.
 Why anyone would use an editor that doesn't even have keyword highlighting?
-Among real text editors, ViM seems to be the most commonly mentioned.
+Among real text editors, ViM seems most commonly mentioned.
 Emacs buttons are much less common, and I've found a possibly unique example of a GNU nano button.

-Static website generators are older than one may thing, and Jekyll wasn't the first one.
+Static website generators are older than one may think, and Jekyll wasn't the first one.
 I found two buttons, one for the Template Toolkit, another one for the now defunct Website Meta Language that used to be hosted at thewml.org

 The rise and fall of web software buttons